CLI Reference

 FlagDescription

---source <type>Context-source connector type: dbt, metricflow, metabase, looker, lookml, or notion
+--source <type>Context-source connector type: dbt, metricflow, metabase, looker, lookml, notion, or sigma

 --source-connection-id <id>Connection id for context-source setup